 As an occupation, truck driving accounts for the highest proportion of both worker fatalities and serious claims in Australia.
 Within the freight transport sector, being hit by moving objects accounts for 7% of fatalities, while being trapped between stationary and moving objects accounts for a further 3%.
 Safe load restraint plays an important role in reducing statistics just like these.

 Correctly restraining heavy vehicle loads reduces the likelihood of serious injury and fatality and also prevents unnecessary vehicle damage, road obstructions and congestion.
-According to Paul McDonough, RTO Manager for Coates Hire Training, transporting equipment is one of the highest-risk activities that the company performs, making the safe transport of equipment a key priority for the business.
+According to Paul McDonough, RTO Manager at Coates, transporting equipment is one of the highest risk activities that the company performs, making the safe transport of equipment a key priority for the business.

-“The most precious cargo in any heavy vehicle is the driver who sits directly in the line of fire, so for their safety it’s critical we get load restraint right,” Paul says.
+“The most precious cargo in any heavy vehicle is the driver who is most at risk, so it’s critical we get load restraint right,” Paul says.
 “Load restraint is an important part of keeping our customers’ people and businesses and other road users safe, too.”

 Here’s a refresher on load restraint requirements in Australia, as well as the importance of training and education in keeping people safe.